epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-07-06-modularized-awesome-structure.markdown

 * Theme directory (text and image resources)
   There can be as many theme as needed.

 {% highlight bash %}
 awesome
 ├── rc.lua
-└── main
+└── theme
     └── themename
         └── theme.lua
 {% endhighlight %}

-I start this project by slit some code in main rc.lua to main folder.
+I start this project by split some code in main rc.lua to main folder.

 {% highlight bash %}
 awesome